-Our LLM in International Humanitarian Law and Human Rights (60 ECTS credits) is one of the most innovative and intellectually challenging programmes in international humanitarian law and human rights offered in Europe today.
+Our LLM in International Humanitarian Law and Human Rights (60 ECTS) is one of the most innovative and intellectually challenging programmes in international humanitarian law and human rights offered in Europe today.

 This one-year postgraduate degree course provides advanced, comprehensive and practical training in international humanitarian law (IHL) and international human rights law (IHRL), as well as the interplay between them.

 Students gain access to a world-renowned faculty, benefit from direct connections with leading actors in the field like the International Committee of the Red Cross (ICRC) and the Office of the United Nations High Commissioner for Human Rights (OHCHR), and share ideas with other participants from an array of different legal backgrounds and perspectives.

 The programme allows students to tailor their studies according to their particular interests.
 Core courses provide a firm grounding in public international law, IHL, IHRL, international refugee law and international criminal law.

 Optional courses allow students to deepen their expertise in a particular issue such as the protection of children in armed conflict and post-conflict, counter-terrorism, armed non-state actors, transitional justice, the rules governing the conduct of hostilities or the work of international courts and tribunals.